mischah/michael-kuehnel.de/_posts/2017-06-12-using-lodash-per-method-packages-with-angular-2-and-above.md

 ----

 Looks easy, but I invested some time to get this straight.
-Hope this little tip can save you half an hour :blush:
+Hope this little tip can save you half an hour. :blush: